Lumexralph/Concurrency-with-Go/README.md

 # Go Concurrency

-This is another study solely dedicated to understanding Concurrency and this will be learnt with Go.
+This is another study solely dedicated to understanding Concurrency and this will be learnt with Go, using the book Concurrency in Go by Katherine Cox-Buday as a guide.

 I will be building small programs and making documentation of findings in any way possible.